 - All-new full-frame sensor and Venus Engine

-What we can say, however, is that Panasonic refused to comment on whether this was the company's own sensor ...which suggests to us that it's not.
+Panasonic has thus far refused to comment on whether this was the company's own sensor - which suggests to us that it's not.
 The company has made Micro Four Thirds sensors for years, but it's most likely more business savvy to get another company to create the S1 and S1R sensor under specific request.

 Lumix Pro: Worldwide support network

-- Support in: USA & Canada / Japan / Europe
+- Support for repairs and service in: USA & Canada / Japan / Europe

-This tiered system will offer different privileges and benefits depending on level, but the highest level (which may not be a purchasable tier, much like you'll find with airline carriers' rewards systems) will offer worldwide support in Europe, US, Canada and Japan.
-That could mean, for example, that if you break a lens while on a shoot in Tokyo then a phone call ought to get Panasonic to fix it.
+This tiered system will offer different privileges and benefits depending on level, but the highest level will offer worldwide support in Europe, US, Canada and Japan.
+That could mean, for example, that if you break a lens while on a shoot in Tokyo despite being an American citizen then a phone call to Lumix Pro ought to get Panasonic to help.

-Exact benefits per tier aren't detailed at this moment in time, so it's all speculation for now.
+Exact benefits per tier aren't detailed at this moment in time.
 But what's clear is that Panasonic is looking to run a system to rival or better Canon Professional Services (CPS) or Nikon Professional Services (NPS).
-The pros out there will know exactly what they'll want and what's worth paying for, so it'll be interesting when full and final details at launch in 2019.
+The pros out there will know exactly what they'll want and what's worth paying for.

 What about the competition?

-Well, 2018 really has been year of the full-frame mirrorless, so Panasonic knows it's got a lot of competition on its hands.
-Both the Canon EOS R and the Nikon Z launched already, giving them a headstart over the Panasonic's 2019 kick-off.
+Well, 2018 through to 2019 really has been year of the full-frame mirrorless, so Panasonic knows it's got a lot of competition on its hands.
+Both the Canon EOS R and the Nikon Z have launched already, giving them a head start over the Panasonic's 2019 kick-off.

 That said, Panasonic is 10 years into Lumix G, so it knows what it's doing.
 Pros are already using the GH5 and G9 and other cameras for both stills and movie work.
 Plus the Leica L alliance will mean more lenses are likely to appear in a shorter period of time than its competition.
 Plus, with no DSLR business of its own to cripple (something Canon is acutely aware of, almost nervous about), the Lumix S just slots into the top of the system, leaving Lumix G to continue doing its thing.

-Maybe, just maybe, all that'll be enough to hold people away from Canon, Nikon and Sony.
-From what we've seen and heard, the Lumix S1 and S1R will be formidable mirrorless full-frame cameras.
-Just how good, well, we'll have to wait until early 2019 to see.
+Maybe, just maybe, all that will be enough to hold people away from Canon, Nikon and Sony.
+From what we've seen and heard, the Lumix S1 and S1R are formidable mirrorless full-frame cameras.